twiddlingbits/twr-wasm/docs/gettingstarted/firstwasm.md

 The example makefiles prove a more practical way to configure clang and wasm-ld.

 Hello World uses the tiny-wasm-runtime class `twrWasmModule`.
-If you wish to use C blocking functions, such as `twr_getchar` or `twr_wasm_sleep`, you can use `twrWasmModuleAsync`.
+If you wish to use C blocking functions, such as `twr_getchar` or `twr_sleep`, you can use `twrWasmModuleAsync`.
 This [square calculator example](../examples/examples-stdio-div.md) shows how to do this.

 If you wish to build an app that makes non-block calls into C, the [balls example](../examples/examples-balls.md) shows how to do this.
 The [maze example](../examples/examples-maze.md) uses a combination of blocking and non-blocking C functions.